 9. ANTI AGING

 As with all other fruits and vegetables, bananas contain good amounts of antioxidants.
-In fact, they actually contain the potent antioxidants dopamine and catechins.
-Both of which offer a reduced chance of heart disease and other degenerative diseases, when eaten alongside other healthy plant based foods and regular exercise.
+In fact, they actually contain the potent antioxidants dopamine and catechins -both of which offer a reduced chance of heart disease and other degenerative diseases.
+Especially when eaten alongside other healthy plant based foods and regular exercise.

 Antioxidant rich foods will also help neutralise the free radical damage done from environmental toxins.
 These will ultimately help keep you youthful looking.
 But, more importantly, will help to slow aging on the inside too, including the oxidation of your grey matter itself.

 10. MOOD BOOSTER